OUTGROWING YOUR ADDICTION

 Is full recovery painful and scary?
 Yes, which is why you'll need a little hand-holding and supportive guidance along the way.
 You're used to restrictions in standard recovery models which can feel imprisoning--but they also provide a sense of safety.
-Certain breeds of dogs have to be 'crated' when you first bring them home.
+Certain breeds of dogs have to be 'crated' when you first bring them home from a shelter.
 This helps them feel safer, as they adjust to their new surroundings.
-Getting healthier means gradually stepping outside your comfort zone, which initially feels a bit unwieldy and unsafe.
+Getting healthier means gradually stepping outside your comfort zone, which initially feels a bit unwieldy and unsafe!

 You might talk endlessly about what you really "want"--but look around at what you have, because this reality is reflecting your true desires, and Fear keeps you stuck here.
 Everyone's afraid of something, but have you ever been able to trust someone to help you navigate the scary parts of your life??